 Hours: Open seven days a week from 9:30am - 7pm

-Visit the Pismo Beach Premium Outlets which offer over 40 brand-name shops for your shopping convenience.
-Enjoy Hearst Castle, see the Elephant seals, cruise the State Dunes with over 72 miles of beach, watch The Great American Melodrama, browse the San Luis Obispo Farmers Market and eat at the famous Splash Cafe & Hoagies.
-Stay on the beach at the Sea Venture, the Cliffs, The Best Western Plus Shore Cliff Lodge, the Dolphin Bay, the Pismo Lighthouse suites or The Spyglass Inn and then enjoy a romantic evening dinning at Lido, Marisol or Giuseppe’s.
+Shop the Pismo Beach Premium Outlets which offers over 40 brand-name stores for your shopping convenience.
+Enjoy Hearst Castle, see the Elephant seals, cruise the State Dunes with over 72 miles of beach, watch The Great American Melodrama, browse the San Luis Obispo Farmers Market, eat at the famous Splash Cafe & Hoagies.
+Stay on the beach at the Sea Venture, the Cliffs, The Best Western Plus Shore Cliff Lodge, Dolphin Bay, Pismo Lighthouse suites, The Spyglass Inn & then enjoy a romantic evening dinning at Lido, Marisol and Guiseppe’s.

-Take a wine tour through our incredible San Luis Obispo County Wine Country visiting Claiborne & Churchill, Sextant, Kelsey and Edna Valley Vineyard wineries.
+Take a wine tour through our incredible SLO Wine Country visiting Claiborne & Churchill, Sextant, Kelsey, Edna Valley Vineyard wineries.
 Tour the Paso Robles Wine Country with over 105 wineries rolling through the hills of beautiful Paso Robles.
 Jump on a wine tour with Breakaway Tours, Silverado Tours, Wine Wrangler and 101 Wine Tours.

 Discover beautiful Salinas California, the gateway to the Monterey Bay in Steinbeck Country, where you will find historic sites, unspoiled farmland, world-class wines, a quaint, historic downtown and some of the friendliest people around.
 Author John Steinbeck was born here, so visit his boyhood home, as well as the National Steinbeck Center, while you are here.
 Salinas is known as the Salad Bowl of the World for agriculture and its fresh, home-grown produce is available internationally.
 It has the best year-round climate in the entire North American continent and some of the cleanest air in the USA!